Skip to main content

 5. Set up your GitHub account

-1. Login into your existing GitHub account or create a new GitHub account.
+1. Log into your existing GitHub account or create a new one.

-2. Associate your GitHub account with your GDS email address, which can be in addition to your personal email address.
+2. Add your GDS email address to your GitHub account, which can be in addition to your personal email address.

 6. Get permissions for AWS, GitHub and other third party services

-Permissions to GOV.UK’s AWS, GitHub, Fastly, Sentry and Pagerduty accounts are managed by the govuk-user-reviewer repository.
-This is a private repository so will 404 before joining GOV.UK’s GitHub.
+Permissions to GOV.UK’s AWS, GitHub, Fastly, Sentry and Pagerduty accounts are managed by the govuk-user-reviewer private repository.
+You won’t be able to see this repo until you are added to the alphagov GitHub organisation.

 7. Install and configure the GDS CLI

-On GOV.UK we use the gds-cli for AWS and SSH access.
+On GOV.UK we use the gds-cli for AWS access.

 brew tap alphagov/gds